top of page

 Though arguably one of the least colourful exercises among the grand spectrum of outdoor alternatives, bench hops are brilliant for developing explosive ‘plyometric’ power in the legs.
 And the physicality they develop has wide and far-reaching applications.

-A slight digression, Ricky Hatton, who held Welterweight and Light welterweight world boxing titles, used to bench hop a 4-foot bar as part of his pre-fight training regime.
+A slight digression, Ricky Hatton, who held Welterweight and Light welterweight world boxing titles, used to bench hop a four-foot bar as part of his pre-fight training regime.
 He incorporated bench hops into his workouts because he believed this exercise develops superior stamina in the legs.
-Also, bench hops are a brilliant conditioning exercise.
+Also, bench hops are a brilliant exercise to add to your boxing conditioning workouts.

 In addition to augmented explosive strength in the quadriceps, bench hops, if completed in multitudes, are a great cardiovascular antagonist.
 And when combined with press-ups they make for one of the best all-round fitness developers.